A Generalization of Fermat's Principle for Classical and Quantum Systems: The Generalized Fermat Principle

----\emph{Fermat Principle in Hilbert Space} Unlike the theory of general relativity, where geometric concepts are rooted in the bones of the theory, quantum mechanics did not enjoy such a solid connection with geometry in its very beginning.
-Later development of the geometric phase in quantum mechanics has encouraged many researchers to pay more attention to this issue.
-Anandan and Aharonov have initiated the investigations of the nature of the geometry of quantum evolution in the projective Hilbert space $\mathbb{P}$ through a series of papers in the late 80s \cite{aharonov87,aharonov90,aharonov88}.
+The development of the concept of geometric phase in quantum mechanics triggered the interest of many physicists to look for more connections between quantum mechanics and geometry \cite{ashtekar}.
+Anandan and Aharonov investigated the nature of the geometry of quantum evolution in the projective Hilbert space $\mathbb{P}$ through a series of papers in the late 80s \cite{aharonov87,aharonov90,aharonov88}.
 They have shown \cite{aharonov90} that the speed of quantum evolution in $\mathbb{P}$ is related to the energy uncertainty $ \Delta E=\left ( \left \langle H^2 \right \rangle - \left \langle H \right \rangle^2\right )^{1/2} $ via